House fires are heartbreaking. Flames not only destroy personal possessions, but the lives of people who once filled the home.

 Moving burnt up boards, beams and appliances can stir up dust that may contain asbestos fibers, leading to exposure.

-Bethel said the most common mistake he sees people make when it comes to protecting themselves from asbestos is wearing a simple dust mask instead of a half-face respirator approved by the National Institute for Occupational Safety and Health.
+The most common mistake people make when it comes to protecting themselves from asbestos is wearing a simple dust mask instead of a half-face respirator approved by the National Institute for Occupational Safety and Health.
+The asbestos fibers are so small that they can make it through that dust mask.